nais/cli/cmd/aiven/README.md

 ## Available output

-After Successful `nais aiven get` command a set of files wil be available.
+After Successful `nais aiven create` and `nais aiven get` commands, a set of files wil be available.

-### Configuration flag
+### Configuration

+You can specify a configuration `flag` to generate `all | kcat | .env`.
+Default is `all`

+#### all

+- client-keystore.p12
+- client-truststore.jks
+- kafka-ca.pem
+- kafka-client-certificate.crt
+- kafka-client-private-key.pem
+- kafka-secret.env
+- kcat.conf

 #### .env